Smoked Deviled Eggs

 Note on Smoking Boiled Eggs

 The longer your eggs are smoked, the more color they will take on.
-Around thirty minutes, they will be light yellow and closer to the hour mark, more of a very light brown.
+Around thirty minutes, they will be light yellow, and closer to the hour mark, they will be more of a very light brown.

-The change in color is normal and reassures you that your eggs are absorbing that delightful smoky flavor.
+The color change is normal and reassures you that your eggs are absorbing that delightful smoky flavor.

 Variations on This Smoked Deviled Eggs Recipe